 Research establishing the link between listening and reading goes back decades.
 In a 2018 webinar, literacy expert Timothy Shanahan explained that many studies have shown a large and significant relationship between children’s early language development, including listening, and later reading achievement.
 Given the strong link between listening and reading, it stands to reason that improving listening comprehension skills leads to stronger reading skills.
 However, there has been a notable lack of research in this area, in part because valid, reliable measures of listening comprehension have been lacking.

-This is soon to change with a new Lexile Framework® for Listening developed by Metametrics, the creators of the Lexile Framework® for Reading.
-In January 2020, a new research-based measure of audio passage complexity and student listening comprehension will be released.
+This has changed with a new Lexile Framework® for Listening developed by Metametrics, the creators of the Lexile Framework® for Reading.
+In January 2020, Metametrics released a new research-based measure of audio passage complexity and student listening comprehension.
 With valid and reliable measures of both listening comprehension and reading comprehension, further research into the relationship between the two and how they impact literacy will be possible.
 The new listening measure has significant implications for teaching listening and supporting literacy in the classroom.
-(Look for the measures to be incorporated into the Listenwise product soon!)
+Listenwise stories now include a Lexile audio measure indicating their level of complexity, which can be helpful in selecting appropriate stories for student listening.

 What is the connection between listening and reading?